apeskinian/p4_watch-o-tron/README.md

 ### New Site Users

-- As a new site user I can sign up for an account so that I can login and use the app.
+- As a new site user, I can sign up for an account so that I can log in and use the app.

 ### Returning Site Users

-- As a site user I can log in so that I can use the app.
+- As a site user, I can log in so that I can use the app.
-- As a site user I can logout so that I can keep my data private.
+- As a site user, I can log out so that I can keep my data private.
-- As a site user I am notified on successful login and logout so that I know that I know that I am logged in or out.
+- As a site user, I am notified on successful login and logout so that I know that I am logged in or out.
-- As a site user I can view my watch collection so that I can view images and details of the watches I own.
+- As a site user, I can view my watch collection so that I can view images and details of the watches I own.
-- As a site user I can view my wish list so that I can see what watches I want or plan my next purchase.
+- As a site user, I can view my wish list so that I can see what watches I want or plan my next purchase.
-- As a site user I can view watches that I have placed in potentially added new list types so that see the watch details for this list.
+- As a site user, I can view watches that I have placed in potentially added new list types so that I can see the watch details for this list.
-- As a site user I can see the details of each watch so that I can find out more information about them.
+- As a site user, I can see the details of each watch so that I can find out more information about them.
-- As a site user I am notified when I have switched views to a new list so that I know which list I am viewing.
+- As a site user, I am notified when I have switched views to a new list so that I know which list I am viewing.
-- As a site user I can add a new watch so that I ca see it in my collection or wish list.
+- As a site user, I can add a new watch so that I ca see it in my collection or wish list.
-- As a site user I am asked to confirm new watch details I entered are correct so that no accidental erroneous data is saved.
+- As a site user, I am asked to confirm new watch details I entered are correct so that no accidental erroneous data is saved.
-- As a site user I am notified when a watch has been added successfully so that I know the addition was successful or not.
+- As a site user, I am notified when a watch has been added successfully so that I know the addition was successful or not.
-- As a site user I can see a spinner when I click add watch so that I know something is happening.
+- As a site user, I can see a spinner when I click add watch so that I know something is happening.
-- As a site user I should be prompted to confirm watch deletions so that I do not delete watches by accident.
+- As a site user, I should be prompted to confirm watch deletions so that I do not delete watches by accident.
-- As a site user I can edit stored watches in my collection so that I can add more detail or update existing information.
+- As a site user, I can edit stored watches in my collection so that I can add more detail or update existing information.
-- As a site user I can move a watch in my wish list to my collection so that I know that I have purchased it.
+- As a site user, I can move a watch in my wish list to my collection so that I know that I have purchased it.
-- As a site user I can delete a watch from the wish list so that I can update my wish list should I no longer want a particular watch.
+- As a site user, I can delete a watch from the wish list so that I can update my wish list should I no longer want a particular watch.
-- As a site user I can delete a watch from a new list type so that I can update this list when I no longer want the watch to appear in it.
+- As a site user, I can delete a watch from a new list type so that I can update this list when I no longer want the watch to appear in it.
-- As a site user I can edit stored watches in my wish list so that I can add more detail or update existing information.
+- As a site user, I can edit stored watches in my wish list so that I can add more detail or update existing information.
-- As a site user I can edit stored watches in a new list type so that I can add more detail or update existing information.
+- As a site user, I can edit stored watches in a new list type so that I can add more detail or update existing information.
-- As a site user I can delete a watch from a my collection so that update my lists if I no longer own a particular watch.
+- As a site user, I can delete a watch from my collection so that I can update my lists if I no longer own a particular watch.
-- As a site user I should be prompted to confirm alterations so that edits are correct.
+- As a site user, I should be prompted to confirm alterations so that edits are correct.
-- As a site user I should be asked to confirm when I set a watch as purchased so that I don't accidentally move a watch to my collection if I haven't bought it.
+- As a site user, I should be asked to confirm when I set a watch as purchased so that I don't accidentally move a watch to my collection if I haven't bought it.
-- As a site user I am notified after editing and deleting watches so that I know if the process was successful.
+- As a site user, I am notified after editing and deleting watches so that I know if the process was successful.
-- As a site user I am notified when I move a watch to the collection so that it is confirmed whether the process was successful.
+- As a site user, I am notified when I move a watch to the collection so that it is confirmed whether the process was successful.
-- As a site user I can see a spinner when I confirm a watch edit so that I know something is happening.
+- As a site user, I can see a spinner when I confirm a watch edit so that I know something is happening.
-- As a curious site user I can discover a hidden Easter egg in the site logo so that I experience an unexpected, delightful surprise within the application.
+- As a curious site user, I can discover a hidden Easter egg in the site logo so that I experience an unexpected, delightful surprise within the application.
-- As a curious site user I can discover a hidden Easter egg in the date complication icon so that I experience an unexpected, delightful surprise within the application.
+- As a curious site user, I can discover a hidden Easter egg in the date complication icon so that I experience an unexpected, delightful surprise within the application.
-- As a curious site user I can discover a hidden Easter egg in the day complication icon so that I experience an unexpected, delightful surprise within the application.
+- As a curious site user, I can discover a hidden Easter egg in the day complication icon so that I experience an unexpected, delightful surprise within the application.
-- As a curious site user I can discover a hidden Easter egg in the moon phase complication icon so that I experience an unexpected, delightful surprise within the application.
+- As a curious site user, I can discover a hidden Easter egg in the moon phase complication icon so that I experience an unexpected, delightful surprise within the application.
-- As a site user I can post in a forum and comment on posts so that I can connect with other like minded users.
+- As a site user, I can post in a forum and comment on posts so that I can connect with other like-minded users.
-- As a site user I can send direct messages to other users so that I can have private conversations with other users.
+- As a site user, I can send direct messages to other users so that I can have private conversations with other users.
-- As a site user I can delete my account so that the app no longer stores any of my information.
+- As a site user, I can delete my account so that the app no longer stores any of my information.

 ### Staff Member

-- As a client I can login as a staff member so that I can add potential new important options for users.
+- As a client, I can log in as a staff member so that I can add potential new, important options for users.
-- As a site staff member I can add new watch movement types to the model so that users can add watches with any new movement types that may become available in the future.
+- As a site staff member, I can add new watch movement types to the model so that users can add watches with any new movement types that may become available in the future.
-- As a site staff member I can add new list types so that users can expand their lists from collection and wish list to other types specified by the site staff member.
+- As a site staff member, I can add new list types so that users can expand their lists from collection and wish list to other types specified by the site staff member.
-- As a site staff member I can edit any movement types I have added so that I change them if needed.
+- As a site staff member, I can edit any movement types I have added so that I can change them if needed.
-- As a site staff member I can delete any new movement types so that I can keep the list relevant.
+- As a site staff member, I can delete any new movement types so that I can keep the list relevant.
-- As a site staff membe I can edit any added list types so that keep the app up to date.
+- As a site staff member, I can edit any added list types so that I keep the app up to date.
-- As a site staff member I can delete custom added lists so that remove any unwanted list types.
+- As a site staff member, I can delete custom added lists so that I can remove any unwanted list types.
-- As a staff member I am notified about edits and deletes I make for custom movements so that I know if the change was successful.
+- As a staff member, I am notified about edits and deletes I make for custom movements so that I know if the change was successful.
-- As a staff member I am notified of successful list edits and deletions so that I know the process was successful.
+- As a staff member, I am notified of successful list edits and deletions so that I know the process was successful.

 ### Site Admin

-- As a site admin I can log in as a super user so that I can access the admin panel.
+- As a site admin, I can log in as a super user so that I can access the admin panel.

 ## Wireframes